getodk/docs/docs/central-entities.rst

 Important limitations:

-- A form submission can only create or update a single Entity
 - All devices will always download all Entities which may be a privacy concern
 - Entity properties may only be strings.
 Submission values saved to an Entity are converted to strings.